Moderate Deviations for Functionals over infinitely many Rademacher random variables: Preliminaries

-for all continous differentiable $f$ such that the appearing expectations exist.
-So if a random variable is in some sense close to $\mathcal{N}(0,1)$, it is likely that the righthandside of \eqref{Steinlemma} is close to 0.
+for all continuous differentiable $f$ such that the appearing expectations exist.
+So if a random variable is in some sense close to $\mathcal{N}(0,1)$, it is likely that the expectation in \eqref{Steinlemma} is close to 0.
 This motivates the Stein-equation, written in the case of Kolmogorov distance, namely

 respectively